FeekDev/simple_shell/README.md

 ## Objective:

-to create an interface similar to the linux shell by writing programs that allow you to print a "prompt" on the screen followed by a command line in which you can type text strings that can be interpreted by the operating system as valid commands and/or arguments that can be executed or return error messages.
+To create an interface similar to the linux shell by writing programs that allow you to print a "prompt" on the screen followed by a command line in which you can type text strings that can be interpreted by the operating system as valid commands and/or arguments that can be executed or return error messages.

 To achieve the goal, some Linux functions are used, as well as system calls that are incorporated into the written programs.